We may earn commissions when you buy from links on our site. Why you can trust us.

 Make your own yogurt for breakfast

-Prepare your yogurt the day before, with the precise sweetness and flavor you want.
+Prepare your yogurt the day before, with the precise sweetness and flavor you want and pour it into the seven 6-ounce jars.
+Whole milk takes about 7 hours, 2-percent milk bout 9 hours and non-fat about 10 hours.
+The longer the yogurt cultures, the tangier it will become.
+The YM100 can be programed for up to 15 hours.
 Chill the single-serve containers overnight and in the morning, you'll have perfect, creamy yogurt.
 Priced under $50, this yogurt maker pays for itself in just a few months.

 Everyone loves ice cream, but most of us don't like the calories and fat that come with it.
-Enter the Yonanas Elite, which transforms frozen fruit into a soft-serve treat — and with a lot less time and effort than making homemade ice cream or sorbet.
+Enter the Yonanas, which transforms frozen fruit into a soft-serve treat — and with a lot less time and effort than making homemade ice cream or sorbet.

 Just feed the Yonanas frozen bananas and other fruit, and it will quickly create a delectable frozen dessert.
 Not indulging your sweet tooth can be the hardest part about not derailing your diet, but Yonanas lets you stick to your healthy resolutions and eat dessert, too.